Chiral, parity-doublet, effective-Lagrangian mean-field theories for nuclear and astrophysical phenomenology: Issues

 \section{Issues}

-Despite significant progress, several conceptual and phenomenological challenges remain in establishing the chiral-parity mean-field framework as a quantitatively predictive theory of hadronic matter.
-These open issues concern both the microscopic identification of the relevant degrees of freedom and the incorporation of physics beyond the mean-field level.
+Despite substantial progress, several conceptual and phenomenological challenges continue to limit the establishment of the chiral-parity mean-field framework as a quantitatively predictive theory of hadronic matter.
+These open issues concern both the microscopic identification of the relevant degrees of freedom and the systematic incorporation of physics beyond the mean-field approximation.

+From a critical standpoint, the principal strength of parity-doublet mean-field models resides in their symmetry structure rather than in demonstrable quantitative novelty.
+By embedding nuclear saturation and dense-matter phenomenology within a linearly realized chiral framework, a coherent interpretation of baryon mass generation is provided that is absent in purely phenomenological RMF approaches.
+However, this conceptual advantage does not automatically translate into enhanced predictive power unless $m_0$ and the vector couplings are independently constrained.

+At a more formal level, renormalization-group invariant formulations of the parity-doublet model have recently been proposed in order to reduce scheme dependence and improve theoretical consistency.
+Such developments may prove essential if quantitative constraints on $m_0$ are to be rendered robust against variations in the effective description.